Vaccinations for China

 When you talk to a travel health specialist about health precautions to take while in China, you will need to discuss what kinds of activities you will be taking part in, and the areas where you will be travelling.

-Below is a list of common activities that may put you at risk of disease, and thus require vaccination.
+These common activities may put you at risk of disease, and may require vaccination:

 Interacting with animals